ACTIVATE! Programs

 In the framework of Just Transition, we have key pillars that will help us transition from the extractive economy we live in today into a more regenerative economy where we will live in healthier, accessible green spaces.

 When we think of the word economy, we usually only think of money and finances because of what we are taught.
 But the word “economy” actually means much more.
 The Greek root word “eco” means “home”.
 The second part of that word, “nomy,” means “management,”.
 So actually, economy is quite literally the management of the home.
 With that definition, it is our intention to help bring about a better, more sustainable, healthier management of our home.
-For us this kind of management includes using deep democracy as a guiding value and practice so that as many residents as possible are included in decision making.
+For us this kind of management includes using deep democracy as a guiding value and practice so that as many residents as possible are included in decision-making.

 Meet our Just Transition Team!